 If you like adventure tourism, this is for you.
-Come to La Puebla de los Infantes, a beautiful town in the Sierra Norte Natural Park.
+Come to La Puebla de los Infantes, a beautiful town in the Sierra Morena Natural Park.

 Here you can practise all kinds of outdoor and adventure sports.
 Hiking, cycling, rowing, paramotoring and hunting are just some of the activities that this town has to offer.